imbrem/old-isotope-semantics/semantics.typ

     - #rname("nil"), #rname("true"), #rname("false"):
         - By transitivity of weakening, $#subctx($Γ$, $x: A$) ==> #subctx($Θ$, $cnil$)$
         - Hence, by #rstyle("nil")/#rstyle("true")/#rstyle("false"), we may derive the desired conclusion
+    //NOTE: these case are *no longer valid*, as the typing rules have changed
     // - #rname("pair"):
     //     - By assumption, $splitctx(Γ, Δ, Ξ)$; hence, by composition, $splitctx(Θ, Δ, Ξ)$
     //     - Hence, by #rstyle("pair"), $istm(Θ, p, (a, b), A ⊗ B)$